Spousal Support/Alimony Attorney in Clearwater

 Continuing the Standard of the Marriage

 The legal definition of alimony is: An allowance paid to a person by that person’s spouse or former spouse for maintenance, granted by a court upon a legal separation or a divorce or while action is pending.
 Simply put, alimony is a continuance of the standard of living in which you have become accustomed.
-At The Law Firm For Family Law, our attorney is a Board Certified Expert in Marital and Family Law and he holds an MBA degree.
-Our expert is also an expert alimony attorney and he represents clients in alimony cases in Palm Harbor, Clearwater, New Port Richey and throughout Pinellas and Pasco Counties.
+At The Law Firm For Family Law, our Clearwater spousal support attorney is a Board Certified Expert in Marital and Family Law and he holds an MBA degree.
+Our expert is also an expert Clearwater alimony attorney and he represents clients in alimony cases in Palm Harbor, Clearwater, New Port Richey and throughout Pinellas and Pasco Counties.
 Alimony is a complex issue because there are no guidelines currently provided in the statute as to the amount of alimony that should be awarded.
-At our firm, our expert attorney, reviews your case to determine the standard of living of the marriage and then analyzes the various factors included in the statutes and the various types of alimony available to determine the alimony to be sought or defended.
-At our law firm, we practice professionalism, integrity and compassion with each case, becoming partners with the individuals we represent long after the courts have reached an outcome.
+At our law firm, our expert Clearwater spousal support attorney, reviews your case to determine the standard of living of the marriage and then analyzes the various factors included in the statutes and the various types of alimony available to determine the alimony to be sought or defended.
+At our law firm, our practice professionalism, integrity and compassion with each case, becoming partners with the individuals Clearwater spousal support attorneys represent long after the courts have reached an outcome.

 Continuing Your Financial Standard of Living

 When individuals reach the difficult conclusion of divorce, there are so many variables to consider, including how the economically weaker spouse will continue to enjoy their livelihood from a financial standpoint.
 The ever-important financial variable can develop into a stressful transition into single life.
-Our attorney can help negotiate a creative solution that satisfies your financial circumstances and overall needs to help soften the financial blow divorce can deliver.
+Our Clearwater spousal support attorneys can help negotiate a creative solution that satisfies your financial circumstances and overall needs to help soften the financial blow divorce can deliver.